 Yes, I know that meals out cost a lot more than meals in.
 I know that restaurant and ready-made foods contain too much sodium, saturated fats, and other health risks.
 Plus I know that eating out is a quick way to get into debt.

 So why do I still do it?
 I’m guessing it’s for the same reasons you do.
 I’m a crazy busy single mom.
 The to-do list is long.
 At the end of the day, it’s easy to convince myself that Chipotle will make me happy.
+Yummmm.
 Often, I find myself thinking through how much money I could make if I keep working and just run through the $5 Hot Now drive-thru later.
 (For real.
 Please don’t judge.)

 The sad part is, I know how to cook.
 In fact, I used to enjoy it.
 As I was pondering my goals for this year, I thought back to the days when eating out absolutely could not happen.
 And I thought about what was different.
 My circumstances haven’t actually changed.
 I just have more money now, so I’ve started eating out more.
 I realized that I had abandoned some really strong secrets for getting this job done.
 So I figured we could both use the reminder, eh?

-Meal planning secrets for busy moms
+Meal planning for families

 Rarely (if ever) make just one meal.

 Before you prepare a meal, try to think of a way to use this meal at least one more time.
 You could add an extra chicken breast and cover lunch the next day.
 Or go big and double the whole thing.
 You can either eat it later that week or freeze it if you are picky about eating the same thing twice.
 This goes beyond casseroles, too.

 If you are making spaghetti sauce, double the batch and freeze one.
 Making soup?
 Freeze a second batch while you are at it.
 I buy 2 cup Ziploc containers for this because I can easily take out smaller portions (for lunch or when only a few of us are home).
 To feed the whole family, I simply take out 2-3.